bldl/emplace-spidermonkey/README.md

   </details>

-With these fairly simple steps our new implementation is now more streamlined with a simpler and more attractive api.
+With these fairly simple steps our new implementation is now more streamlined with a simpler and more attractive API.

 </details>